Program Length: 20 months

 Program Specific Admissions Requirements

-Students seeking admission to the Bachelor of Science in Nursing Administration Program must hold a valid Registered Nurse license and shall have completed sufficient college credit to attain the equivalent of third-year college status (e.g., 60 semester credit hours or 90 quarter credit hours).
+Students seeking admission to the Bachelor of Science in Nursing program must hold a valid Registered Nurse license and shall have completed sufficient college credit to attain the equivalent of third-year college status (e.g., 60 semester credit hours or 90 quarter credit hours).
 Prospective students should also have completed an appropriate number of credit hours of general education (e.g., 15 semester credit hours or 22.5 quarter credit hours).
 Semester hours will be converted to quarter credit hours using the standard formula of semester hours x 1.5 = quarter credit hours.
 For example: 3 semester hours equal 4.5 quarter credit hours.

 Additional Admissions Information